USAF Pilot-Training Numbers Come Up Short Of Aspirations

 Key Takeaways:

-• The U.S. Air Force will miss its goal of training 1,500 new pilots this year, falling short by approximately 120 aviators.
+• The U.S. Air Force will fall short of its annual goal of training 1,500 new pilots, missing the target by approximately 120 aviators.

 See a mistake?
 Contact us.